SMFawaz24/SMFawaz24/README.md

 # Hi there! 👋 I'm Syed Mohammad Fawaz

 ## 🚀 About Me
-I'm a motivated Full Stack Developer specializing in Artificial Intelligence and Machine Learning, currently pursuing a Bachelor of Technology in Computer Science and Engineering at SRM Institute of Science and Technology.
+I'm a motivated learner practicing Full Stack Development, currently pursuing a Bachelor of Technology in Computer Science and Engineering with specialization in Artificial Intelligence and Machine Learning at SRM Institute of Science and Technology.
 I'm passionate about building user-centric applications and solving complex challenges through innovative technologies.

 ## 🛠️ Skills
 - **Programming Languages:** C, C++, Python, JavaScript